jacobtomlinson/carte-noire/_posts/2018-07-24-just-the-one.md

 "Exactly.
 Just the other day, I --"

 I zone out again.
 Almost immediately, I'm at the scene again.
 It was 2009.
-We were coming back from my mother-in-law’s on Thanksgiving, since I lobbied to make the 2 hour drive at night.
-I remember, so vividly, glancing from my totaled car to the ambulance through my tears, praying for a medical miracle.
+We were coming back from my mother-in-law’s on Thanksgiving, since I lobbied to make that 2 hour drive down I-95 at night.
+I remember, so vividly, watching her being carried from my totaled car towards the ambulance, praying for a medical miracle.
 Seeing my little girl, so young, completely unconscious on a stretcher, red and blue sirens dancing on her face with the moonlight..
 I'll never forget it.
+I'll never forget the way that my tears stretched the colors on the scene, bleeding them to infinity.
 Never in my life will I forget that sight.

 Back then, she had just started 3rd grade.
 She loved school, because her homeroom teacher also loved to draw.
 He would let her stay in the classroom during lunch break and play around with his watercolors and colored pencils.
 By God, she was so talented, but all she would draw were trees, grass, and clouds.
 I hope she could draw as many clouds as she wants in heaven.
+I hope, while she draws, her colors fall from heaven down to this earth.

 "--but now, we've finally started to reconcile our parenting styles.
 You ever think you can reach that point?
 Where you and your wife just stop the bickering and become a unit?"